mewais/ShellCreator/README.md

 - Python like arithmetic operators
 - Setting/Unsetting variables
 - Builtin commands for variable manipulation
-- Builtin support for if statements and while loops (not yet implemented)
+- Builtin support for if statements and while loops
+- Autocompletion for commands and variables
+- Colorful, with nice logging
 - Easily extensible with new commands through simple class inheritance
-- Colorful, with nice logging

 ## How to use
 ### Help and Exiting
 use the following commands to get help and exit:
-- `help --commands` will give you the list of all commands in the shell
+- `help commands` will give you the list of all commands in the shell
-- `help --variables` will give you the list of all variables in the shell
+- `help variables` will give you the list of all variables in the shell
 - `exit` to exit the shell

 ### Data Types